Why matrix? To meet the needs of customers

 Continuing our blog series looking at reasons to introduce a matrix structure.
 In this post, we look at meeting the needs of global or regional customers as a reason to matrix.

-I could not find a single company announcement that cited this as a primary reason for introducing a matrix.
+I could not find a single company announcement that cited meeting the needs of customers as a primary reason for introducing a matrix.

 However, our experience at Global Integration in working with clients, particularly those of medium size, is that they very often globalize and become more integrated in response to the requests of their global customers for ‘one person to talk to’ – a single point of contact – worldwide.